About Us

 Good ideas need good foundations.
 Jacqueline is the reason everything we do at SecondAct SG is grounded in sound theory — not just lived experience or good intentions, but research that actually holds up.

-Her academic expertise is what shapes the frameworks behind SecondAct SG’s coaching and content.
+Her academic expertise is what shapes the frameworks behind SecondAct’s coaching and content.
 Central to our approach is Self-Determination Theory — a well-established motivational framework that identifies three core drivers of human motivation and wellbeing:

 • Autonomy — the freedom to make meaningful choices about your own life